mmistakes/minimal-mistakes/_posts/2018-09-07-GPO-apply-only-once.md

 ### 2) Powershell baby!

 After finding out the setup had commandline-switches, i figured i could try to see if a remote installation via Powershell could work.
-Some tinkering  later and i had a script where it would make a remote connection and install the portreplicator software.
+I created a script where it would make a remote connection and install the portreplicator software.

 ```javascript
 	<#